r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

 # Organ specific treatments

 ## Brain <img src="https://tgstation13.org/wiki//images/3/3f/Brain.png"></img>
-As the brain becomes damage, it has a chance of gaining random [[Guide_to_Traumas|brain traumas]] and other problems.
+As the brain becomes damaged, it has a chance of gaining random [[Guide_to_Traumas|brain traumas]] and other problems.
 If a brain reaches 0% health, the person dies.
 To be able to see exact brain health, you need an advanced health analyzer, which [[CMO]] gets one of by default.
 Getting killed and cloned does not cure brain traumas.
 ### Ways of getting damaged:
 - Imperfect cloning.
 - Certain chemicals such as [[Guide_to_chemistry#Mercury|mercury]], [[Guide_to_chemistry#Impedrezene|impedrezene]], or [[Guide_to_chemistry#Fentanyl|fentanyl]]